 AP Displays the status of the wireless AP function.
 With this enabled, the device can provide a wireless network for the clients.
 By default, it is enabled in Access Point, Repeater, Bridge, AP Router and AP Client Router Modes and disabled in Client Mode.
 MAC Address Displays the MAC address of the wireless interface connected to the clients.
 SSID Displays the wireless network name (SSID) created by the device.
-Security Mode Displays the security mode you've selected for your wireless network.
+Security Mode Note: WEP is only available on certain devices.
+To check whether your device supports this feature, refer to the actual web interface.
+Displays the security mode you've selected for your wireless network.
 There are three security modes: WPA-PSK, WPA and WEP.
 None means that no security mode is selected and all the hosts are allowed to access the wireless network directly.
 The security mode which is set on the clients should be the same as that on this device.
 Connected Stations Displays the number of the connected stations.
+Client Status.
 Client Displays the status of the wireless client function.
 With this function enabled, the device can connect to the root AP through wireless connection.
 By default, it is enabled in Client, Repeater, Bridge and AP Client Router Modes and disabled in Access Point and AP Router Modes.
 MAC Address Displays the MAC address of the wireless interface connected to the root AP.
-Security Mode Displays the security mode you've selected for your wireless network.
+Security Mode Note: WEP is only available on certain devices.
+To check whether your device supports this feature, refer to the actual web interface.
+Displays the security mode you've selected for your wireless network.
 There are three security modes: WPA-PSK, WPA and WEP.
 None means that no security mode is selected and all the hosts are allowed to access the wireless network directly.
 The security mode which is set on the device should be the same as that on the root AP.

 WDS Displays the status of the WDS (Wireless Distribution System) function.
 WDS is a communication system among multiple wireless networks.
 It is established between APs through wireless connection.
 WDS is used during the connection process between the device and the root AP.
 Enable: Forward data frames using four address fields.
 Disable: Forward data frames using three address fields.
 Auto: The device automatically negotiates the wireless data frame structure (three or four address fields) with the root AP.
 The selection of Auto is recommended.
 Root AP BSSID Displays the BSSID (Basic Service Set ID) of the root AP.
 BSSID is used to identify a BSS.
 Each BSS has its own BSSID.
 The BSSID is decided by the manufacturers, and it is usually related to the device's MAC address.
 Root AP SSID Displays the wireless network name of the root AP.
 TX Rate Displays the data rate of the device during the sending of the wireless packets.
 RX Rate Displays the data rate of the device during the receiving of the wireless packets.
 Connection Time Displays the amount of time the device has been connected to the root AP.